 District #8: Lum Avenue School (ECLC)

 District #9: Chatham United Methodist Church

-MAY I VOTE BY MAIL-IN BALLOT [formerly known as an ABSENTEE BALLOT]?
+HOW DO I OBTAIN A VOTE BY MAIL-IN BALLOT?
 Yes, any voter may vote by a Mail-In Ballot for any election.

 HOW DO I APPLY FOR A MAIL-IN BALLOT?
 You must complete a Vote By Mail-In Ballot Application, which can be completed and printed directly from our website.
 Vote by Mail-In Ballot Application forms are also available in-person at the Chatham Borough Clerk’s Office.
 You may also apply to the Morris County Clerk in-person by 3:00pm on the day before the election.
 Once your application is received and approved, the election ballot will be sent to the address indicated on your application.

 HOW DO I VOTE BY MAIL-IN BALLOT?
 Your application for a Mail-In Ballot was approved and the Board of Elections sent you a Mail-In Ballot.
 You will not be allowed to vote at your polling location.
 You must vote by Mail-In Ballot.
 The voter completes the paper ballot, places it inside the white envelope, seals the envelope and completes the required information on the envelope’s flap.
 Do not detach the flap.
 Place the completed white envelope inside the brown envelope and mail it or deliver in-person to the Morris County Board of Elections Office.
 The Board of Elections must receive the voters Mail-In Ballot before the polls close on Election Day.

 Should you have any questions, please call the Chatham Borough’s Clerk’s Office at 973.635.0674 x1 or email firstname.lastname@example.org.